nizzyabi/platform/.github/SECURITY.md

 #### Option 2: Email (For High-Risk Vulnerabilities)

-If you believe the security vulnerability is exceptionally high-risk and should not be disclosed publicly, you can contact us via email at <your email>.
+If you believe the security vulnerability is exceptionally high-risk and should not be disclosed publicly, you can contact us via email at nizabizaher@gmail.com.
 Please use this email address exclusively for reporting security vulnerabilities.

 ### What to Include in Your Report